 Procrastination is not a modern disease.
 In 44 BC, Cicero, the Roman Consul, deemed procrastination “hateful”.
 A few centuries before that, in 800 BC, Hesiod, the Greek poet advised not to “put work off till tomorrow and the day after.”

 There certainly are more distractors nowadays: phone calls, emails, YouTube, and social media consumes more and more of our time.
 But procrastination is a recurring and widespread nuisance.
 We all procrastinate at one point in time, but a large proportion of the population do so chronically.
 Research shows that about as many as 20% of people may be chronic procrastinators.

-Why do people delay completing a task when they know that they will suffer negative consequences?
+Why do people delay completing tasks when they know they will suffer negative consequences?
 Procrastinators choose short-term pleasure despite the negative long-term costs.
 They prefer a benign distraction instead of feeling anxious about getting started.
 That anxiety can stem from excessive perfectionism.

 How can one solve this issue?
 First, you can try to block access to distractors by isolating yourself in a place where you will not be tempted.
 This solution is unpractical: can you really seal yourself off the team at work, or from your family at home?